milesperry81/AZMLND-Project-2/README.md

 ![title](images/7.4_pipeline_overview.png)

-The RunDetails wdiget from the notebook can bee seen below.
+The RunDetails widget from the notebook can bee seen below.

 ![title](images/7.5_run_details.png)